-- Signed/executed award agreement; - Completed budget page aka Actual Project Information Form ; - Authorized signature form for e-verify; - Notice to Proceed - Current enrolled status in System Awards Management (SAM); and - Requested documentation in response to conditional funding (if applicable) - 1:1 Match letter or affidavit for eligible ESG activities not used for match elsewhere.
+- Signed/executed award agreement; - Completed budget page aka Actual Project Information Form ; - Authorized signature form for e-verify; - Notice to Proceed - Current enrolled status in System Awards Management (SAM); and - Requested documentation in response to conditional funding (if applicable)

-1) Match
+Match

 Each subrecipient must match dollar-for-dollar the ESG funding provided by HUD with funds from other public or private sources.
 A subrecipient may comply with this requirement through matching funds or voluntary efforts provided by DMD or project sponsor.

 Matching funds must be provided after the date of the grant award to the subrecipient.
 Funds used to match a previous ESG grant may not be used to match a subsequent grant award.
 No federal funds can be used for match, with the exception of Community Development Block Grant (CDBG).

-All ESG Subrecipients are required to match their ESG program, one-to-one.
+All ESG Subrecipients are required to match their ESG program.
 For example, if the ESG award is \$10,000, the subrecipient must demonstrate \$10,000 as match.
-A match letter or affidavit must be submitted before a Notice to Proceed will be issued.
-Match must be used on ESG eligible activities not claimed as match elsewhere.
 The following items may be used as match:

-Type of Match Documentation required Cash/Grant Award letter or affidavit Value or fair rental value of any donated material or Documentation of value of donated material or building. building Documentation of previous year's match.
+Type of Match Documentation required Cash/Grant Award letter Value or fair rental value of any donated material or building Documentation of value of donated material or building.
+Documentation of previous year's match.
 Value of any lease on a building Documentation of value of lease on a building Any salary paid to staff to carry out the program of the subrecipient Timecards of staff member.
 Proof of salary payment (cancelled checks / bank statements).
 Summary list of all salaries counted as match.
 List should contain staff name, hours worked and total monetary value of time worked.
 Value of the time and services contributed by volunteers to carry out the program of the subrecipient.
 (Note: Volunteers providing professional services such as medical or legal services are valued at the reasonable and customary rate in the local community.)
 List containing all volunteer names, number of hours worked and total value of time contributed.